niloy-is-testing/niloy-is-testing.github.io/readme.md

 ## Features

+- Interative map for getting weather data onclick.
 - Search for weather by city name
-- Displays temperature, weather description, humidity, and wind speed
+- Displays temperature, weather description, humidity, and wind speed as weather data
 - Responsive design for all devices
 - Saves the last searched city using local storage
 - Modular code organization